-The VertexRSI prototype antenna will be accepted from the contractor on 20 March 2003 with only a minor punch list of remaining items to resolve.
+The VertexRSI prototype antenna will be delivered to the ALMA project on 20 March 2003 with only a minor punch list of remaining items to resolve.
 The antenna is in a very useable condition for the testing activity planned by the Antenna Evaluation Group (AEG).
 In early April the contractor will return to complete the punch list items.